TheRuntingMuumuu/yahtzee-python/README.txt

-YAHTZEE by Owen Daigle
+YAHTZEE by TheRuntingMuumuu

 How to use the program :
 1. Make sure you have python 3 installed on your computer.
 2. Run the program on a WINDOWS computer
 3. Follow on screen instructions

 Limitations of the program :
 1. It only works on windows.
 It will not work on linux/android/mac systems.
 2. When you have to type a positive answer to a prompt, you must write a capital Y like this 'Y'.
 3. When you enter a category for the categories, it is case sensitive. chance is not the same as Chance.